whitecr0wz/whitecr0wz.github.io/_posts/posts/20-03-09-Backdooring-PE-II.md

 ![](/assets/img/Code_Cave_II/6.png)

 Immunity seems to have given us the desired result.
-Similarly to the previous blog post, the following step is to replace a specific address that is being executed when the function is processed with a JMP instruction pointing to our code caves.
-In addition, when we finish with our shellcode and aligning the stack, the overwriten address is executed once again and a JMP instruction is placed pointing to the original flow.
+Similarly to the previous blog post, the following step is to replace a specific address that is being executed when the function is processed with a JMP instruction pointing to our code cave.
+In addition with this, when we finish with our shellcode and aligning the stack, the overwriten address is executed once again and a JMP instruction is placed pointing to the original flow.

 In this case, I will replace the PUSH instruction that gives us the information.
 Moreover, the instructions will be saved so that they are re-assigned later on.